a-vaan/startup/notes.md

       - None: Cookies are sent with all requests, including cross-origin requests.
 Requires the Secure attribute to be set.

 ## **5. Assuming the following Express middleware, what would be the console.log output for an HTTP GET request with a URL path of /api/document?**
+  - Middleware goes from top to bottom, only using `use` and the command type. `/*` is a wildcard and applies to any route.
   - Assumed Middleware Code
   ```
   const express = require('express');